Leroy Sane & Marco Reus in but no Mario Gotze as Germany announce squad for European Championship qualifiers | Goal.com

-Sane & Reus in but no Gotze as Germany announce squad for European Championship qualifiers
+Sane & Reus in but no Gotze as Germany announce squad for Euro 2020 qualifiers

 Mario Gotze has been left out of the Germany squad for next month's European Championship qualifiers but Leroy Sane and Marco Reus have been included.